foo123/modelview.js/manual.md

 // mark html virtual node(s) to be morphed/replaced as a single unit, instead of recursively morphed piece by piece view.unit( nodes );

-// get / set custom prefix for ModelView specific attributes, eg 'data-', so [mv-evt] becomes [data-mv-evt] and so on.. view.attribute( [String prefix] );